cpbotha/cpbotha.github.io/content/posts/2016-11-24-ok-gos-new-video-for-the-one-moment-is-a-stunning-example-of-high-speed-video.md

 format: video

 ---
-The whole music video was shot with high-speed video in one single, glorious 4.2 second take, and then played back at &#8220;normal&#8221; speed to result in this mind-blowing end-product:
+The whole music video was shot with high-speed video in one single, glorious 4.2 second take, and then played back at “normal” speed to result in this mind-blowing end-product:

 <div class="fb-video" data-allowfullscreen="true" data-href="https://www.facebook.com/okgo/videos/10153836041340683/">
 </div>